gobwas/dm.js/README.md

 > Dependency Injection Manager for javascript.

+## Introduction

+**dm.js** is a small javascript library for dependency injection.
+It could work both in node or browser.

+In few words, this is a library, that makes your job of creating, configuring and injecting other objects inside of your application.

+If you interested in theory, you can check things about [the inversion of control](http://en.wikipedia.org/wiki/Inversion_of_control) and software design patterns like [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection), [service locator](http://en.wikipedia.org/wiki/Service_locator_pattern), etc.

+There is a many explanations in the Internet about why it is a good design principle, and which advantages does it gives.

+There is just few of them:
++ loose coupling;
++ easy configuring;
++ easy switching implementations;
++ sweet unit testing;
++ one place where all dependencies are.

 ## The Hello World

-**dm.js** is a small javascript library for dependency injection in your javascript applications.

-If you interested in theory, you can check things about [the inversion of control](https://wikipedia.org/en/inversion_of_control) and design patterns of programming like [dependency injection](), [service locator] and etc.

 In few lines of code, dm.js is: